AbuSuraj/hackerNews/README.md

 ## Additional Feature:
 -  The assignment initially required implementing only the top stories and their comments.
 However, I extended the functionality to include five additional categories.
 I implemented tabs so that when users click on a tab, it displays news corresponding to the selected category.
+- when clicking on url in a story it will open a new tab, and navigate to this link.
 ## Implementation Details
 ### stories component
 - `Data Fetching Logic:`